 If you’re considering Epclusa treatment while breastfeeding, your doctor may recommend that you either stop breastfeeding or stop the treatment to avoid serious harmful effects.

 You should take Epclusa according to your doctor’s instructions.

 Epclusa can be taken at any time of day.
+Try to take your dose at about the same time every day.
 If you experience fatigue during your treatment with the drug, taking it at night might help you avoid that side effect.

 Taking Epclusa with food

-Epclusa can be taken with or without food.
+Epclusa can be taken with or without food, unless your doctor recommends otherwise.
 However, taking it with food might help decrease any nausea that could be caused by the medication.

 Can Epclusa be crushed?

 It’s not known whether crushing Epclusa is safe.
-If you have trouble swallowing tablets, talk to your doctor about alternative medications rather than crushing your Epclusa tablets.
+If you have difficulty swallowing Epclusa, talk with your doctor about alternative medications rather than crushing your Epclusa tablets.

 Epclusa is used to treat infection with the hepatitis C virus (HCV).
 Hepatitis C is a virus that’s transmitted through blood or body fluids.
 The virus primarily attacks cells in the liver.
 The resulting inflammation in the liver can lead to symptoms such as:

 - jaundice (yellowing of your skin or the whites of your eyes)